goreleaser/nfpm/CONTRIBUTING.md

 docs: Add example for --release-notes flag

 I added an example to the docs of the `--release-notes` flag to make the usage more clear.
-The example is an realistic use case and might help others to generate their own changelog.
+The example is a realistic use case and might help others to generate their own changelog.

 See #284